nawaljahmed/T440p-Mods-Windows/README.md

 3. When you are done upgrading, try to sell the spare parts you have.

 ## Trackpad Fixing on Windows
 When you replace the default trackpad with the 3 button trackpad from the T450, you need to modify some files so that the buttons will work.
+If you Hackintosh, the kext I provide in my repo listed above will enable the 3 buttons.